ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 * [Filter] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_SearchFilter) - define chart specific 'Search/Filter' criteria
 * [Date Range] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#date-range-selection) - define chart specific 'Date Range' settings
 * 'Plot' section
-  * 'Ride Data Samples' is checked is this case
+  * `Ride Data Samples` has to be checked for this variant
   * `Data Series Box` - Selection of available ride data series
 * 'Show' section
-  * `Time` - select betwenn 'Absolute Time' or 'Percentage Time'
+  * `Time` - select between 'Absolute Time' or 'Percentage Time'
-  * `Log Y` - if checked, shows the time axis (here Y) in log scale
+  * `Log Y` - if checked, shows the time axis (here Y) in logarithmic scale
   * `With zeros` - if checked, also zeros are considered in the plot
-  * `Shade zones` - only for single rides on the 'Rides' view - if checked, the power and HR zones are shown (available for data series: 'Power', 'Watts per Kilogram' and 'Heartrate')
+  * `Shade zones` - only for single rides on the 'Rides' view - if checked, the power and HR zones are shown (available for data series: 'Power', 'Watts per Kilogram' and 'Heart rate')
-  * `Show in zones` - if checked shows the data according to your zone settings (available for data series: 'Power', 'Watts per Kilogram' and 'Heartrate')
+  * `Show in zones` - if checked shows the data according to your zone settings (available for data series: 'Power', 'Watts per Kilogram' and 'Heart rate')
-  * `Use polarized zones` - you need to have 'Show in zones' checked as well - if checked, shows for 'Power' and 'Watts per Kilogram' series the distribution to 3 program defined zones (I = 0 to 85% of CP, II = 85 to 100% of CP and III > 100% of CP)
+  * `Use polarized zones` - you need to have 'Show in zones' checked as well - if checked, shows for 'Power' and 'Watts per Kilogram' series the distribution to 3 fix defined zones (I = 0 to 85% of CP, II = 85 to 100% of CP and III > 100% of CP)

-* `Bin width `- both input field and slider to set the value - defined the X-Size of data range cumulated into one bar of the diagram (the size defined here has no influence if 'Show in zones' is checked)
+* `Bin width `- both input field and slider to set the value - defines the X-Size of data range accumulated into one bar of the diagram (the size defined here is not used if 'Show in zones' is checked)

 _Note: 'Bin width', 'Shade Zones' and 'Show in Zones' are also available in the drop down area on the upper border of the graphics view pane._